• Skip to primary navigation

 • Cook for 20-25 minutes (no need to turn) until the bacon is crisp.

 • Remove from the tray and use immediately.
-Or allow any fat to drip off the bacon and transfer to an airtight container and refrigerate.
+Or allow any fat to drip off the bacon and transfer it to an airtight container and refrigerate.

 Video